-If you want to use a thin font in your logo, we recommend pairing it with a symbol or monogram.
-That way, in places where thin fonts don’t show up that well (i.e a favicon) you have the option to use your monogram or symbol!
+- Pair a thin logo font with a symbol or monogram If you want to use a thin font in your logo, pair it with a symbol or monogram.
+That way, in places where thin fonts don’t scale well (i.e a favicon) you have the option to use your monogram or symbol!

 - Serif logo text + sans-serif slogan

 - Handwritten or script logo font + sans-serif slogan

 Top 15 logo fonts for iconic branding